nelson-ds/pigeon/README.md

       ```

 ### Work in progress
-- FIXME: create feature for basic user on-boarding
+- TODO: create feature for basic user on-boarding
-- FIXME: create feature for landing page with [basic usage guide, git project in about, feedback, faqs]
 - TODO: create feature for user to user communication
 - TODO: add functionality (security) for ssh mac whitelist for stage & rpi
+- TODO: create feature for landing page with [basic usage guide, git project in about, feedback, faqs]
 - TODO: create feature for user to AI (ChatGPT) communication
 - TODO: create feature for LLM from scratch and integrate it
-- TODO: create feature (security) to get https certification
+- TODO: create feature (security) to get & install ssl certificate
 - TODO: add functionality for unit tests
 - TODO: add functionality (security) to configure rate limiting for webhook at application level
 - TODO: add functionality (security) to sanitize input to avoid injection attacks